All Episodes

 You cannot factor dynamism, or they refuse to.

-Tax cut, tax increases proposed in a law, then they do a static analysis of it because they cannot model dynamism.
+In an economic model, a left, CBO, whatever, tax cut, tax increase is proposed in a law, then they do a static analysis of it because they cannot model dynamism.

-They can't analyze it, they can't predict it, they can't explain it.
+They can't analyze it.

 And it's a huge factor.

-So ultimately, here John and Savannah is right on the money.
+So ultimately, here, John and Savannah is right on the money.

 And I must take a brief time out.